Ramiz Raja: Domestic career

-Ramiz made his first-class cricket debut in 1978, scoring over 9,000 runs in List A and 10,000 runs in first class matches.
-He remains one of only a few to reach 10,000 first class runs in Pakistan.
-He got a national call against England.
-He was regarded as one of the prominent batters playing in Pakistan's domestic cricket.
+Raja made his first-class cricket debut in 1978, scoring over 9,000 runs in List A and 10,000 runs in first class matches.
+He made his Test debut against England in 1984 and ODI debut against New Zealand in 1985.
+Raja was regarded as one of the prominent batters playing in Pakistan's domestic cricket.

 International career

 Golden years

-He received his opportunity to play in a Test match against England.
-His performance was unimpressive, as he was dismissed for 1 run in each innings.
+When he got his first opportunity to play in a Test match, against England, Raja's performance was unimpressive, as he was dismissed for 1 run in each innings.
 However, with the retirement of several players in the Pakistan squad and with the help of his years of experience in first-class cricket, Raja was able to secure a spot in the national side.

-Ramiz played international cricket for 13 years, appearing in 57 Test matches, with a career average of 31.83 and scoring two centuries.
+He played international cricket for 13 years, appearing in 57 Test matches, with a career average of 31.83 and scoring two centuries.
 In the One Day International arena, he played 198 matches and scored 9 centuries.
-He was a member of the national side that reached the semi finals of the 1987 World Cup.
+He was a member of the national side that reached the semi-finals of the 1987 World Cup.
 He scored 2 centuries in the 1992 World Cup, which was held in Australia, including a century against New Zealand, who had been undefeated during that period.
 He was awarded the man of the match for his match winning performance which earned Pakistan a place in the semi-finals of the tournament.
-In the final against England, Ramiz had the honour of taking the final catch which won the World Cup for Pakistan.
+In the final against England, Raja had the honour of taking the final catch which won the World Cup for Pakistan.
 This became the pinnacle of his cricketing career, as within a year of this triumph, he had lost form and was dropped from the national side.

 Obstructing the field

-Ramiz became the first player in One Day International history to be given out "obstructing the field" against England, in a match at Karachi in 1987.
+Raja became the first player in One Day International history to be given out "obstructing the field" against England, in a match at Karachi in 1987.
 England had scored 263 runs for 6 wickets during their 44 over innings.
 For Pakistan, Raja opened the batting and had reached 98 runs when the last ball of the match was bowled, with Pakistan needing 25 runs to win in the last over.
 During this last over, he hit the ball and sprinted for two runs that would have given him his century, but was well short of the crease when the fielder's return came towards him and Raja knocked the ball away with his bat and was given out for "obstructing the field".